peterjsnow/peterjsnow.github.io/_posts/2021-01-30-javascript-environments-part1.md

 ### Environment Records

 Associated with each execution context are **environment records**.
 These hold data and specify methods which allow javascript to manage the state of the current context.

+Each environment record contains at least the following:
+- A mapping of all the bindings that are present within the scope of that particular environment.
+- A reference to an outer environment record.
+- Methods used for managing state - including those for creating, initializing, and reassigning bindings

-Each environment record contains a mapping of all the bindings that are present within the scope of that particular environment, and a reference to an outer environment record.
-This outer reference implements the nested scope of Javascript, allowing identifiers to be resolved by traversing environments outwards from an inner environment.
+The reference to an outer environment is what implements the nested scope of Javascript, allowing identifiers to be resolved by traversing environments outwards from an inner environment.

 When code is executed that would create a new scope, such as a function or block, before the body of code is executed new environment records are created and linked to the relevant execution context.
 The identifiers that are in scope within the environment that is to be executed are added to these records, and possibly initialized depending on the type of declaration.
 This implements the behaviour of **hoisting** which you may be familiar with.